 We previously took a look at the Winnebago Minnie Drop right here.
-The Minnie Drop has a lot going for it, including a price of about $20,000, a roomy interior, it is lightweight and comes in a variety of color and graphics choices.
-Some models have a queen-sized bed, pull-out outdoor kitchen and even bunk beds.
+The Minnie Drop has a lot of going for it, including a price of about $20,000, a roomy interior, it is lightweight and comes in a variety of color and graphics choices.
+Some models have a queen-sized bed, pull-out outdoor kitchen, and even bunk beds.

 What we personally did not like about the Minnie Drop is that the model we were interested in has a shower/toilet combination or wet bath.
 That to me was not a big deal but to my wife, it was a deal killer.

-Other than our own personal dislike for the wet-bath, the Minnie Drop is an excellent travel trailer for couples and retirees who want a compact, room, lightweight and reliable travel trailer.
+Other than our own personal dislike for the wet-bath, the Minnie Drop is an excellent travel trailer for couples and retirees who want a compact, room, lightweight, and reliable travel trailer.